ayish1998/Frontend-quiz-app/README.md

 1. Implementing the logic for handling question submissions and tracking scores.
 2. Ensuring the app's responsiveness across different screen sizes.
 3. Integrating keyboard navigation for improved accessibility.
+4. Implementing the dark mode toggle feature with smooth transitions.
+5. Integrating the Web Speech API for voice commands and ensuring cross-browser compatibility.
+6. Balancing the UI design to accommodate new features without cluttering the interface.

 ### Lessons Learned